 Kibogoizi village dispensary services 17,000 people scattered over a wide area and had no form of transport.
 With the help of the parishioners of St Michael's, the money was raised to fund the purchase of a Chinese made motorbike.
-Two kind supporters have since come forward to sponsor a further two bikes for this remote dispensary.
+Two kind supporters have since come forward to sponsor a further two bikes.

 Ruhinda Secondary School Female Student Dormitory & Ablution Block

 As the Nyaishozi community is spread over a vast area, many inhabitants live in remote areas.
 The journey to school is over difficult terrain and may take several hours.
 Girls are particularly at risk walking back and fore to school.
 Staying locally in lodgings is also a concern, with stories of sexual abuse and general mistreatment.
 As a result, Action in Africa funded the construction of a dormitory and shower block at Ruhinda Secondary School to house 48 of its female students.
 The Erach Roshan Sadri Foundation and Hilden Charitable Trust helped to fund the build whilst the local community provided the bricks and the labour.